-- The success of our products and product candidates will require significant capital resources and years of development efforts; - Our limited number of deployments and the risk of limited market acceptance of our products; - Our ability to protect our intellectual property and to develop, maintain and enhance a strong brand; - Our limited operating history by which performance can be gauged; - Our ability to operate and collect digital information on behalf of our clients, which is dependent on the privacy laws of jurisdictions in which our Autonomous Security Robots ("ASR") operate, as well as the corporate policies of our clients, which may limit our ability to fully deploy our technologies in various markets; - Our ability to raise capital and the availability of future financing; and - Unpredictable events, such as the COVID-19 pandemic, banking failures, and a rise in the inflation rate resulting in supply chain constraints, increased operating costs, and associated business disruptions could seriously harm our future revenues and financial condition, delay our operations, increase our costs and expenses, and impact our ability to raise capital.
+- our expectations regarding future trends, expectations, and performance of our business; - the success and acceptance of our products and product candidates; - our ability to raise capital and the availability of future financing; and - Unpredictable events, such as the COVID-19 pandemic, banking failures, and a rise in the inflation rate resulting in supply chain constraints, increased operating costs, and associated business disruptions could seriously harm our future revenues and financial condition, delay our operations, increase our costs and expenses, and impact our ability to raise capital.

 We have based these forward-looking statements on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties, and assumptions and other factors that could cause actual results to differ materially from those stated, including those described in "Risk Factors" in Part I, Item 1A of our most recent Annual Report on Form 10-K, in Part II, Item 1A of this Quarterly Report on Form 10-Q, as such factors may be updated in our filings with the Securities and Exchange Commission, ("the SEC").
+These forward-looking statements are subject to a number of risks, uncertainties, and assumptions and other factors that could cause actual results to differ materially from those stated, including those described in "Risk Factors" in Part I, Item 1A of our most recent Annual Report on Form 10-K, in Part II, Item 1A of this Quarterly Report, as such factors may be updated in our filings with the Securities and Exchange Commission, ("the SEC").
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties, and assumptions, the future events and trends discussed in this Quarterly Report on Form 10-Q may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
-In particular, disruptions and delays with certain vendors in our supply chain, as a result of the COVID-19 pandemic as well as increased operating costs resulting from a rise in the inflation rate, may adversely impact component manufacturers' ability to meet our client demand timely.
-Additionally, the prioritization of shipments of certain products, as a result of the pandemic, could cause delays in our ability to deploy our ASRs.
+In light of these risks, uncertainties, and assumptions, the future events and trends discussed in this Quarterly Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+In particular, disruptions and delays with certain vendors in our supply chain as well as increased operating costs resulting from a rise in the inflation rate, may adversely impact component manufacturers' ability to meet our client demand timely.
+Additionally, the prioritization of shipments of certain products, as a result of component availability and client readiness, could cause delays in our ability to deploy our ASRs.
 Such disruptions could result in a delay in our ability to recognize revenue on sales.
-The physical security industry in general and our financial position and operati
+The physical security industry in general and our financial position and operating results, in particular, have b

 You should not rely upon forward-looking statements as predictions of future events.
 The events and circumstances reflected in the forward-looking statements may not be achieved or occur.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, performance, or achievements.
-Our forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q, and we undertake no obligation to update any of these forward-looking statements for any reason after the date of this Quarterly Report on Form 10-Q or to conform these statements to actual results or revised expectations, except as required by applicable law.
+Our forward-looking statements speak only as of the date of this Quarterly Report, and we undertake no obligation to update any of these forward-looking statements for any reason after the date of this Quarterly Report or to conform these statements to actual results or revised expectations, except as required by applicable law.

-In this Quarterly Report on Form 10-Q, the words "we," "us," "our," and "Knightscope" refer to Knightscope, Inc., unless the context requires otherwise.
+In this Quarterly Report, the words "we," "us," "our," the "Company" and "Knightscope" refer to Knightscope, Inc., unless the context requires otherwise.